After an evening of missiles, turmoil, and rising tensions that

 DISCLAIMER: Investing / Trading involves significant financial risk and is not suitable for everyone.
 No communication from Hit and Run Candlesticks Inc, its affiliates or representatives is not financial or trading advice.
 All information provided by Hit and Run Candlesticks Inc, its affiliates and representatives are intended for educational purposes only.
 You are advised to test any new trading approach before implementing it.
 Past performance does not guarantee future results.
 Terms of Service

-The relentless march of the bulls
+march of the bulls yesterday.
+By the

 On the Calendar

-On the Tuesday earnings calendar, we have 10 companies reporting with none that particularly notable.
+On the Tuesday earnings calendar, we have 10 companies

 Action Plan

-In this video, Rick looks at 10 charts for his watch-list the coming week 1/13/2020 and maybe longer.
+Inthis video, Rick looks at 10 charts for his watch-list the coming week 1/13/2020 and maybe longer.
 (SPT) See it – Plan it – Trade it.
 Past performance is not indicative of future returns.
 This post is not a recommendation to buy or sell a security.
 60-day trial for just $49.

 DISCLAIMER: The stocks we talk about are not recommendations to buy or sell.
 You must evaluate the risks and rewards yourself.
 Investing / Trading involves significant financial risk and is not suitable for everyone.
 No communication from Hit and Run Candlesticks Inc, its affiliates or representatives is financial or trading advice.
 All information provided is intended for educational purposes only.
 You are advised to thoroughly test any new trading approach before implementing it.
 Past performance does not guarantee future results.
 Terms of Service